Rits1272/riff.nvim/README.md

 * Press Enter in insert or normal mode on a selection to play it.

 ## Notes

-This plugin is intentionally minimal.
+- This plugin is intentionally minimal.
 If you’d like richer UI, progress, or playlist support, open an issue or PR.
+- plugin uses `yt-dlp` internally to fetch audio stream from YT.
+YT sometimes may block downloading audio streamings to yt-dlp